groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

   }
   ```
 3. the problem, is that `foo.get` can have programmer errors in it, e.g.
-  1. the .get api could be called incorrectly (with not a string)
+  1. The `.get` method could be called incorrectly, e.g. `foo.get(null)`.
+If we only allow strings as keys, this is different from a `NoValue` error, but rather what should be an assertion error.
-  2. the .get implementation can have a mistyped variable
+  2. The `.get` implementation can have a mistyped variable and throw a `ReferenceError`.
+The consumers code will assume there is no value for the key, but in reality the API will never return a value.
-  3. the .get implementation may have a dependency that throws an error
+  3. The `.get` implementation may have a dependency that throws an error.
+This can occur if a dependency is upgraded transparently becaues of a semver bugfix.
-4. these errors can creep in because semver allows dependencies to be upgraded on `npm install`
-5. if any of the above programmer erorrs occur, `foo.get()` will throw
+5. If any of the above programmer erorrs occur, `foo.get()` will throw an exception unrelated to `NoValue`.
-6. the program calling foo incorrectly assumes the collection has no value for the key passed in,
+6. The program calling foo incorrectly assumes the collection has no value for the key passed in,
 when in reality the program is silently failing to behave correctly.
-The limit of the misbehavior is more or less unlimited.

 In many of the above events, foo.get() no longer operates correctly according to its own API.
 By catching all thrown errors however, we are masking the misbehavior.